AlexOsokin97/Digit_Recognizer/README.md

 **Function 3: model_performance** - *This function takes an already trained machine learning model, a list of scoring metrics and returns a dictionary with scores according to every scoring metric.
 This function is useful because it allows you to see your model's performance from different metrics and make changes/fixes accordingly.*

 ### Machine Learning Algorithms:
-***Now that my Machine Learning enviornment had been set up I was ready to deploy the algorithms.
-I used 2 algorithms that were in my opinion were the best fit for this problem.***
+***Now that my Machine Learning enviornment had been set up I was ready to deploy the algorithm.
+I used the support vector machines algorithm.***

 ### Support Vector Machines:
 ***The Support Vector Machines algorithm takes the given data points and applies them on a higher dimension that makes it possible to seperate them linearly, this is achieved with the help of kernels.
 In addition, it uses a regularization parameter (C) that is responsible on the penalization of the algorithm when it misclassifys a sample, which directly affects the complexity of the hyper-plane.
 Lastly, the hyper-plane is a straight/curved line which is the result of the margin between the closest data points from each class (also called support vectors) which maximize the separabilty space between each class.***